Keep reading for Letter L activities for your preschooler!

 L is for love, lavender and lasagne!
 Sounds weird right?!
 But because I am a lover of the theory of unschooling, I’m still an organizer at heart.
 I like having one theme to organize our school work around, which is why we followed the Letter of the Week format for our home preschool.

-Our preschool “curriculum” was super simple and followed the “Letter of the Week” format.
-For the letter “L” we did activities that related to love, lavender, and lasagna!
 At ages 3 and 5, we spent about 30 minutes to an hour each day doing these formal sit down activities and crafts.
 The girls spend a lot of time playing together.
-We also read books, walk the dogs, and spend time with our homeschool group.
+We also read books, walked the dogs, and spend time with our homeschool group.

 Letter L Activities for Preschool

 Bear was a little harder to get answers out of.
-Mostly because she is simple.
+Mostly because she enjoys the simple things in life.
 She loves her Papa, Grandpa, and painting.
 She doesn’t need much else.